 Best Vanilla: Bob's Red Mill Gluten-Free Vanilla Yellow Cake Mix

-Bob’s Red Mill is a leader in healthier baking mixes, and its gluten-free yellow variety is the best around.
+Bob’s Red Mill is a leader in baking mixes, and its gluten-free yellow variety is the best around.
 It’s moist, fluffy, and delicious all on its own, but it also provides a great neutral base for fancier desserts, like pineapple upside-down, carrot, or fresh lemon cake.

 If you want, you can also use this mix to make a white cake instead of a yellow one.
 Just use egg whites in place of whole eggs.
 Most reviewers say it’s so good that if you don’t tell people it’s gluten-free, they won't be able to tell the difference.